-Nothing beats a 30 minute dinner and this Instant Pot Soy Ginger Pork Tenderloin is no exception.
-It’s a tender, sweet Asian flavored pork dish with incredible flavor.
+Nothing beats a 30 minute dinner and this Instant Pot Honey Garlic Pork Tenderloin is no exception.
+It's a tender, sweet Asian flavored pork dish with incredible flavor.
 It cooks quickly in the instant pot and develops a sweet, gingery sauce that adds the most amazing flavor.
-It’s quick enough for a weeknight and special enough for company.
+It's quick enough for a weeknight and special enough for company.

-This Instant Pot Soy Ginger Pork Tenderloin is quick enough for a weeknight and yet special enough for company.
-It’s tender, moist and sweet with an edge of savory from the gingery Asian- flavored sauce.
-I like to serve mine over riced cauliflower, rice will work too, with a side of steamed broccoli.
+This Instant Pot Honey Garlic Pork Tenderloin recipe is quick enough for a weeknight and yet special enough for company.
+It's tender, moist, and sweet with an edge of savory from the gingery Asian- flavored sauce.
+I like to serve mine over riced cauliflower with a side of steamed broccoli.
+Of course, rice will work too.
 Believe me, this is one delicious gluten-free, low carb dinner that the whole family will devour.
 Enjoy!

 I don't have an instant pot.
 Can I cook it another way?